lucidrains/tf-bind-transformer/README.md

 - [ ] normalization of interactions between genetic and amino acid sequence
 - [ ] hyperparameters for different types of normalization on fine grained interactions feature map
 - [ ] support for custom transformers other than enformer
+- [ ] take care of prepping dataframe with proper chromosome and training / validation split

 ## Appreciation